 About

-I am an Assistant Professor in System Dynamics at MIT’s Sloan School of Management.
+I am an Assistant Professor in System Dynamics at MIT Sloan School of Management and an affiliated faculty at the MIT Institute for Data, Systems, and Society.
 My work uses quantitative behavioral models, assisted by the analysis of data, to study collective human behavior on a broad range of organization levels, from teams to cities.
 Recent research applications include collective decision-making, political polarization, scaling laws in cities, and bureaucracy in organizations.
 I received my PhD in Applied Mathematics from Northwestern University and was a fellow at the Santa Fe Institute.

 Please see my Google Scholar for an up-to-date list of publications, and Twitter for news and announcements.